timefrancesco/timefrancesco.github.io/index.md

 layout: default
 ---

-I'm a passionate developer specialized in mobile and embedded systems.
+I'm a passionate developer working mainly with mobile and embedded systems.

 I have experience in iOS, Android, Xamarin, various embedded architectures, C#, Javascript, C & C++.
-I'm currently focusing on mobile development (in love with Swift!) and I have a good eye for project management: having the big picture in my mind helps me plan tasks efficently in the great scheme of things.
+I'm currently focusing on iOS development and I have a good eye for project management: having the big picture in my mind helps me plan tasks efficently in the great scheme of things.

 I love everything related to programming and technology in general and I'm a supporter of the [hacker culture](https://en.wikipedia.org/wiki/Hacker_culture).

 Below you will find some projects I've worked on in my spare time.
 Feel free to check them out.

-## PROJECTS
+## SIDE PROJECTS
 A list of projects I've developed in my spare time over the years.
 It goes without saying that discontinued and old projects didn't make it, but they will always have a place on my hard drive! :-)